creditkarma/thrift-server/packages/dynamic-config/README.md

 }
 ```

-In this case if the key `my-service/host` can't be found in Consul, or if Consul just isn't configured, then the default vault `'localhost'` is returned.
+In this case if the key `my-service/host` can't be found in Consul, or if Consul just isn't configured, then the default value `'localhost'` is returned.

 If you do not wish to provide a default you can use the shorthand notation of just using the remote key in place of the desired value: